 where $\{v_1,\dots,v_{hw}\}$ are the $hw$ visual tokens projected from the visual feature map, $t_1,\dots,t_p$ are the $p$ language tokens before the visual tokens, and $\{t_{p+1},\dots,t_{p+q}\}$ are the $q$ language tokens after the visual tokens.

-The LLM is usually a decoder-only Transformer model, which is capable of next-token prediction.
+The LLM is usually a decoder-only transformer model that is capable of next-token prediction.
 Given the input sequence $S_\text{input}$, the output sequence $S_\text{output}=\{o_1,\dots,o_r\}$ is generated in an auto-regressive manner, where the $i$-th token is predicted as:

-The generation is terminated when the last predicted token $o_r$ is a special ``end-of-sequence'' token.
+The generation terminates when the last predicted token $o_r$ is a special ``end-of-sequence'' token.

-\subsection{\textsl{Attend-and-Segment}: Grounding LMMs Without Grounding Supervision}
+\subsection{\textsl{\textbf{Attend-and-Segment}}: Grounding LMMs Without Grounding Supervision}

 Prior efforts towards grounding LMM attach a detection or segmentation module to the LMM architecture, and specialize the LMM training procedure with grounding supervision, \ie, visual instruction data augmented by object-level annotations, such that the LMM learns to predict connections between the text response and the image contents in the form of localized bounding boxes or segmentation masks.
-In contrast to these strongly supervised methods, we propose \ourmethod, a simple and effective method for grounding LMMs \emph{without changing their architecture or providing additional grounding supervision}.
-We investigate the attention maps inside the transformer-based language model when generating tokens, and observe strong interpretablity associated with the attention maps.
-Intuitively, the attention maps can provide information about \emph{where the model is looking at} when producing outputs.
+In contrast to these strongly supervised methods, we propose \ourmethod, a simple yet effective method for grounding LMMs \emph{without changing their architecture or requiring additional training}, as illustrated in Figure~\ref{fig:attention}.
+We investigate the attention maps inside the transformer-based language model when it generates tokens, and observe strong interpretablity associated with the attention maps.
+Intuitively, attention maps can provide information about \emph{where the model is looking at} when producing output language tokens.

 Formally, we consider the input token sequence $S_\text{input}$ as detailed in Section~\ref{sec:method-prelim}.
 When predicting an output token $o_i$, we capture the raw attention maps $A_i^\text{raw}\in[0, 1]^{n_\text{layer}\times n_\text{head}\times(p+hw+q+i-1)}$ inside the transformer-based LLM $M_L$, where $n_\text{layer}$ is the number of layers in the LLM, $n_\text{head}$ is the number of heads per layer, and $p+hw+q+i-1$ is the number of tokens before the $i$-th output token $o_i$.
-We only use the attention maps associated with the $hw$ visual tokens, and reduce the dimensions by averaging over $n_\text{layer}$ layers and $n_\text{head}$ heads per layer.
+We only use the attention maps associated with the $hw$ visual tokens and reduce the dimensions by averaging over $n_\text{layer}$ layers and $n_\text{head}$ heads per layer.
 This operation returns an attention matrix $A_i^\text{reduced}\in[0, 1]^{h\times w}$, with the same spatial dimension as the visual feature map.